Marty Klein: Views on children and sexuality

 In a 2015 New York Times interview, Klein was asked how best to talk to children about sex.
 He responded that it depends on the child, since a younger child will probably not notice the conversation, and older children will need additional information and it is best for parents to respond honestly in a way that reflects their values.
 A teenager will need to understand what is real and what is fictional entertainment.
-In all cases, Klein said, it is important to listen, remain calm and make sure the child knows they are not a bad person for having sex questions and that they can ask the parent anything. '"There’s a technical word for the conversations that adults have with their kids when the parents are uncomfortable'" said Klein '"parenting.'"
+In all cases, Klein said, it is important to listen, remain calm and make sure the child knows they are not a bad person for having sex questions and that they can ask the parent anything.

-Klein has also noted that children are learning about sex despite "anti-sex crusaders" and other societal forces trying to keep it from them: "The truth is children think about sex whether we want them to or not.
-Children don't need our help to think about sex ...There are groups of people out there who are devoted to scaring the heck out of Americans about sexuality ...It makes some people feel good because they say, 'Aha, there's the enemy and if only we could do something about that, everything would be better.' " It's a parenting issue, Klein told NPR, when children are viewing something that is made for adults.
+Klein has also said that children are learning about sex despite "anti-sex crusaders" and other societal forces trying to keep it from them.
+It's a parenting issue, Klein told NPR, when children are viewing something that is made for adults.
 Parents need to educate their children and increase their sexual literacy, so that they understand that what they are seeing on the Internet is fantasy.